cryptoeconomicslab/plasma-predicates/research/SwapPredicate.md

 =====

 ## Overview
-This document describes an design of simple atomic swap predicate.
+This document describes a design of simple atomic swap predicate.

 ## Background